f4exb/sdrangel/ReadmeDeveloper.md

 At present the following plugins are available:

-  - `AirspyXxx` classes in `plugins/samplesource/airspy`: Inteface with Airspy devices
+  - `AirspyXxx` classes in `plugins/samplesource/airspy`: Interface with Airspy devices
-  - `BladeRFXxx` classes in `plugins/samplesource/bladerf`: Inteface with BladeRF devices
+  - `BladeRFXxx` classes in `plugins/samplesource/bladerf`: Interface with BladeRF devices
-  - `BladeRFXxx` classes in `plugins/samplesource/bladerf`: Inteface with BladeRF devices
+  - `BladeRFXxx` classes in `plugins/samplesource/bladerf`: Interface with BladeRF devices
-  - `FCDProXxx` classes in `plugins/samplesource/fcdpro`: Inteface with Funcube Pro devices
+  - `FCDProXxx` classes in `plugins/samplesource/fcdpro`: Interface with Funcube Pro devices
-  - `FCDProPlusXxx` classes in `plugins/samplesource/fcdproplus`: Inteface with Funcube Pro+ devices
+  - `FCDProPlusXxx` classes in `plugins/samplesource/fcdproplus`: Interface with Funcube Pro+ devices
-  - `HackRFXxx` classes in `plugins/samplesource/hackrf`: Inteface with HackRF devices
+  - `HackRFXxx` classes in `plugins/samplesource/hackrf`: Interface with HackRF devices
-  - `RTLSDRXxx` classes in `plugins/samplesource/rtlsdr`: Inteface with RTL-SDR devices
+  - `RTLSDRXxx` classes in `plugins/samplesource/rtlsdr`: Interface with RTL-SDR devices
-  - `SDRDaemonXxx` classes in `plugins/samplesource/sdrdaemon`: Special inteface collecting I/Q samples from an UDP flow sent by a remote device using [SDRdaemon](https://github.com/f4exb/sdrdaemon).
+  - `SDRDaemonXxx` classes in `plugins/samplesource/sdrdaemon`: Special interface collecting I/Q samples from an UDP flow sent by a remote device using [SDRdaemon](https://github.com/f4exb/sdrdaemon).
-  - `SDRDaemonFECXxx` classes in `plugins/samplesource/sdrdaemonfec`: Special inteface collecting I/Q samples from an UDP flow sent by a remote device using [SDRdaemon](https://github.com/f4exb/sdrdaemon) with FEC protection of blocks.
+  - `SDRDaemonFECXxx` classes in `plugins/samplesource/sdrdaemonfec`: Special interface collecting I/Q samples from an UDP flow sent by a remote device using [SDRdaemon](https://github.com/f4exb/sdrdaemon) with FEC protection of blocks.
-  - `FileSource` classes in `plugins/samplesource/filesource`: Special inteface reading I/Q samples from a file directly into the baseband skipping the downsampling block
+  - `FileSource` classes in `plugins/samplesource/filesource`: Special interface reading I/Q samples from a file directly into the baseband skipping the downsampling block

 <h3>Device sample sink plugins</h3>

 At present the following plugins are available:

-  - `FileSink` classes in `plugins/samplesink/filesink`: Special inteface writing baseband I/Q samples to a file skipping the final upsampling block
+  - `FileSink` classes in `plugins/samplesink/filesink`: Special interface writing baseband I/Q samples to a file skipping the final upsampling block

 <h3>Channel receiver (Rx) plugins</h3>